syncfusion/blazor-docs/src/treegrid/treegrid/how-to/custom-style.md

 ---
 title: "Styling and appearance"
 component: "TreeGrid"
-description: "Learn how to change default styling of the Tree grid."
+description: "Learn how to change default styling of the Tree Grid."
 ---

 # Styling